maarten-pennings/ENS210/README.md

 ![wiring nano](wire-nanov3.jpg)

 ## Flash an example
-To build an example sketch
+To flash an example sketch
  - (Re)start Arduino.
- - Open File > Example > Examples from Custom Libraries > ENS210 > ENS210simple.
+ - Open File > Example > Examples from Custom Libraries > ENS210 > ens210basic.
  - Alternatively open File > Example > Examples from Custom Libraries > ENS210 > ENS210full.
  - In `setup()` make sure to start the I2C driver correctly.
    For example, for ESP8266 NodeMCU have